opendevices/iot.apps/doc/od-iot-install-raspbian.md

 ## Download a raspbian image and unzip it

-Open a terminal and use the **wget** command to download a zipped raspbian image.
+Open a terminal and use the **curl** command to download a zipped raspbian image.

 ```bash
 $ curl -JLO https://downloads.raspberrypi.org/raspbian_latest